dustinpfister/blog_posts/_posts/electronjs-webcontents-send.md

 ## 4 - Conclusion

 I just wanted to make a quick example of the send method of the web contents object, for the sake of my own reference for the most part.
 When it comes to some actually project examples I have a few ideas on the drawing board at least, but I still think that I need to work out a few more basic examples like this just for the sake of learning the basics of electronjs thus far.
+That is not to say that this is nit a feature that I find myself using often, it most certainly is all ready, in just about any example in which I need to trigger custom client side events.